jamestharpe/jamestharpe.com/content/serverless-typescript-getting-started.md

 The `plugins` section defines any Serverless plugins the service uses.
 In this case, the `aws-nodejs-typescript` template includes the [`serverless-webpack` plugin](https://github.com/serverless-heaven/serverless-webpack) to package and optimize the service using [Webpack](https://webpack.js.org/).

 The `functions` section defines the functions for the service.
-In this case, there's just one function, called `hello`, and it's handled by `handler.hello` (the `hello` function exported by `handler.ts`).
+In this case, there's just one function, called `hello`, and it's handled by the `hello` function exported by `handler.ts`.
 The function is set to be triggered on an HTTP GET event to `/hello`.

-Now that we undertsand the basic structure, let's invoke the function locally:
+With the basic structure in mind, invoke the function locally to see the service in action:

 ```bash
 $ serverless invoke local -f hello